 Peter Rubardt Biography

 Peter Rubardt has earned wide acclaim for powerful and insightful performances that inspire passionate responses to symphonic music.
-He is the Music Director of the Pensacola and Meridian, and Gulf Coast Symphonies.
+This marks his fourth season as Music Director of the Gulf Coast Symphony, a position he also holds with the Pensacola and Meridian Symphonies.
 Throughout his career he has worked successfully to broaden and deepen the relationships between communities and their orchestras, leading to growing audiences and a broad base of support.
-A gifted speaker about music as well as a performer, he actively engages audiences and community groups in the appreciation oneplus 5 of symphonic music.
-Also busy as a guest conductor, Rubardt recently debuted with the Fort Worth Symphony, the El Paso Symphony Orchestra, and Japan’s Yamagata Orchestra.
+A gifted speaker about music as well as a performer, he actively engages audiences and community groups in the appreciation of symphonic music.
+Also busy as a guest conductor, Rubardt recently debuted with the Alabama Symphony and the Augusta Symphony, among others.

 Now in his twenty-first season as Music Director of the Pensacola Symphony Orchestra, Rubardt continues to grow that organization through a wide range of classical, pops, and educational programs.
 He has played a central role in designing the orchestra’s innovative “Beyond the Stage” program, partnering with a range of local organizations to bring music to hospitals, schools, and community centers around the community.
 Previously he was at the forefront of the effort that successfully renovated the historic Pensacola Saenger Theatre, giving the orchestra increased visibility and vitality.
 He also led a significant capital campaign for the orchestra, and played a key role in the creation of an hour-long documentary in collaboration with WSRE public television.